Dr. Samuel Marks breaks the rules, again. This time they were his own....

 "You haven't told her what you did, saving her life, right?
 She doesn’t know what we are?"

 "No. All she knows is her family fell ill, and she was the only one who recovered."
 She shouldn't have.
 Had I not fed her the Essence of the Flamella tree, she would have perished with them.
-But I loved her from the moment I saw her, and for the first time, I broke my own laws of interfering with the timeline.
+But, I was drawn to her the second I saw her, falling faster with each moment we spent together.
+For her, and for the first time, I broke my own laws of interfering with the timeline.

 "Honestly, Sam, the tree and the fruit are - and should be - yours to do with as you please.
 I really don't know why you keep up this charade of a Council anyway."